Optimization of Structural Flood Mitigation Strategies: Results

 \subsection{Simplified circular dam break scenarios}

-To compare the two positional restriction methodologies described in Section \ref{sec:algorithm-initialize-update-restricted-region} (i.e., the direct and pathline-based methodologies), six simple OFMP scenarios were constructed.
-All were intended to have human intuitive solutions, i.e., optimal placement of mitigation structures could be inferred from a basic understanding of flood propagation.
+To compare the two positional restriction methodologies described in Section \ref{sec:algorithm-initialize-update-restricted-region}, six simple OFMP scenarios were constructed.
+All were intended to have human intuitive solutions, i.e., optimal placement of structural mitigation measures could be inferred from a basic understanding of flood propagation.
 These scenarios are displayed pictorially in Figure \ref{fig:simple-scenarios}.
-In each scenario, under the influence of gravity, the initial volume of water (colored with blue) is propagated outward; without mitigation structures, this water comes into contact with assets (colored with red), flooding them.
+In each scenario, under the influence of gravity, the initial volume of water (colored with blue) is propagated outward; without mitigation measures, this water comes into contact with assets (colored with red), flooding them.

-Each of the six scenarios was modeled using a spatial resolution of one meter and sixty-four by sixty-four grid cells.
+Each of the six scenarios was modeled using a spatial resolution of one meter and $64 \times 64$ grid cells.
 The ground surface was assumed to be frictionless; critical depth boundary conditions were employed; and a simulation duration of one hundred seconds was used.
 When necessary to compute pathlines, intermediate PDE solution data was reported for every one second of simulation time.
-In the experiments performed, each of the corresponding OFMPs was solved with the number of walls, $n$, ranging from one to five.
-Wall widths, lengths, and heights were fixed to 2.5, 8.0, and 1.0 meters respectively.
-Finally, all of the thirty experiments were performed using a single (common) fixed random seed.
+In the experiments performed, each of the corresponding OFMPs was solved with the number of walls, $m$, ranging from one to five.
+Wall widths, lengths, and heights were fixed to 2.5, 8.0, and 1.0 meters, respectively.
+Finally, all experiments were performed using a single fixed random seed.